gritzko/ron/README.md

 to 1, then the other three bits code the byte length of the following big-endian number coding the actual field length (1 to 7 bytes).

-Consider a time value request frame: `*now?.`
+Consider a time value query frame: `*now?.`

 * 3 bytes are magic bytes (RON, `0101 0010  0100 1111  0100 1110`)
 * frame descriptor: 1 byte (cited length 5, `1000 0101`)
 * op descriptor: 1 byte (cited length 4, `0011 0100`)
 * uncompressed UUID descriptor: 1 byte (cited length 3, `0100 0011`)
-* `now` RON UUID: 3 bytes (`0000 1100  1011 0011  1110 1100`)
+* `now` RON UUID: 3 bytes (`0000 1100  1011 0011  1110 1100`,
+  the "uncompressed" coding still trims a lot of zeroes, see below).

 As UUID length is up to 16 bytes, UUID fields never use a separate length number.
 UUID descriptors are always 1 byte long.
-The length flag is treated like the other three bits.
+The length flag bit joins the other three length bits to code 16 length values (1 to 16, 0 stands for 16).

-Length bits `0000` is a special value:
+Length bits `0000` mean a default value for the field:

 * for integer/float atoms, length 0 stands for zero value (`=0`, `^0.0` resp),
 * for strings, that stands for an empty string,
 * for frames, length 0 stands for an empty frame (e.g. a keepalive),
 * for zipped UUIDs, 0 stands for a zero value (RFC4122 null UUID, all zeros),
-* for uncompressed UUIDs, 0 stands for length 16 (full-length UUID),
-* for ops, length 0 stands for a no-fields op (e.g. if using the `?!` construct, the second op has all UUIDs skipped).
+* for ops, length 0 stands for a no-fields op (e.g. if using the `?!` construct, the second op has all UUIDs skipped),
+* but for uncompressed UUIDs, 0 stands for length 16 (full-length 128 bit
+  UUID).

-Length bits `1000` is another special value:
+Length bits `1000` is a special value:

-* for UUID fields that means simply length 8 (not special),
+* for UUID fields that means simply length 8 (thus not special),
 * for ops, that means "unspecified" (specifying full op length is optional),
 * likewise for frames, that means "unspecified" (e.g. when using a framed transport like WebSocket we don't need explicit frame lengths),
-* for other cases, the value is reserved.
+* for atoms, the value is reserved.

 ### Uncompressed UUIDs